15 Surprising Things to Do in Salamina Greece

 The Greeks, under the command of brilliant Themistocles, fought the invading Persians and defeated a Persian fleet four times larger while the Persian King Xerxes was watching in dismay from Egaleo MT in Pireaus.

 This significant triumph secured Athenian naval power in the Aegean and established democracies across Greece – instead of the Persian totalitarian political system if the Persians had won.
-Democracy led to the Golden era of Athens, with masterpieces such as the Parthenon in Acropolis which started getting built only 33 years after the battle.

-Tomb of Salamina Fighters
+Tomb of Salamina at Kynosoura

 5-minutes drive further down the road at Kynosoura cape, you reach the Tomb of Salamina Fighters.